 I wasn’t really clear on how exactly a shampoo bar was going to work when I bought it.
 Luckily, The Yellow Bird includes with their shampoo bar a little instruction sheet filling you in.
 You can either lather the bar in your hands and then apply to your hair, or you can glide the wet bar across your wet hair and then lather.
 I find it simpler to just swipe the bar right across my hair.
 Then, you just shampoo like you normally would and rinse.
 You can repeat if you like.
 A shampoo bar definitely produces less lather than a regular liquid shampoo (largely because it has no sulfates), but this bar does lather well.

 After the first shampoo, my hair felt great.
 It felt super clean, fuller than normal, and was easy to comb out without using a detangler.
-Miraculous for my fine, thin hair!
+That’s unheard of for my fine, thin hair!

 What about conditioner?